-*Check out what mandatory documents are required to get a visa, work or residence permit for your expatriate personnel in the Philippines in our Work permit for hiring expats via PEO in the country block.
+*Check out what mandatory documents are required to get a visa or work permit for your expatriate personnel in the Philippines in our Work permit for hiring ex-pats via PEO in the country block.

 Terminating Employees and severance in the Philippines

 Firing employees is never easy.
-To avoid conflict and complications, the conditions for employee termination should be clearly defined in the employment agreement.
-They should include such details as a list of employee behaviors and conduct that justify immediate termination, the duration of notice required for termination by either party, circumstances under which the employee will receive severance pay, and the amount of severance pay.
-As a legal employer for your workforce in the Philippines, Acumen team will handle this and other HR issues to ensure smooth employee termination.
+To avoid conflict and complications, the employment agreement’s conditions for employee termination should be clearly defined.
+They should include such details as a list of employee behaviors and conduct that justify immediate termination, the duration of notice required for termination by either party, circumstances under which the employee will receive severance pay and the amount of severance pay.
+As a legal employer for your workforce in the Philippines, the Acumen team will handle this and other HR issues to ensure smooth employee termination.

-Philippine labor law prohibits at-will dismissal of employees without due cause, even with notice or with payment of salary in lieu of notice.
+Philippine labor law prohibits at-will dismissal of employees without due cause, even with notice or with salary payment instead of notice.